 #5 Repairing unfamiliar tech in a jiffy

-It’s always amusing when the government hands an engineer an alien spacecraft.
-The engineer then does a little head-scratching with curiosity flooding their face.
-Then next thing you know, the engineer is knee-deep into the spacecraft.
-They’re taking things apart and playing with all the screens.
+Hollywood makes it seem like having the title “engineer” means you can instantly repair anything.
+It’s always entertaining when the government hands an engineer an alien spacecraft.
+The engineer scratches their head, curiosity written all over their face, and the next thing you know, they’re knee-deep in the spacecraft, taking things apart and fiddling with screens.

-In reality, engineers need documents to reverse engineer foreign equipment and devices.
-Unless you give them years of time to TRY to learn how something works.
+In reality, engineers need documents to reverse-engineer unfamiliar equipment and devices, and it would take years to learn how something works without proper guidance.

-I actually find this all to be pretty gnarly, given how this all unfolds in a matter of minutes.
-What’s even more amusing is how the engineer had no prior familiarity with the system.
-Yet, the system parameters are all somehow magically baked into the engineer’s mind.
+Honestly, I find it wildly amusing how this all unfolds in mere minutes, especially considering the engineer had no prior knowledge of the system.
+Yet somehow, all the system parameters are magically embedded in the engineer’s brain.

-In reality, you need to spend months figuring out vulnerabilities in a network.
-Only then, you can hope to make even a dent in a system.
+In reality, you’d need to spend months uncovering a network’s vulnerabilities before even making a dent in the system.

 #7 Zero social skills

-Most commonly, engineers have an antisocial personality in movies.
-They can’t look people straight in the eyes, and they speak like robots.
-In other words, they’re painfully awkward and strange in appearance.
+In many movies, engineers are portrayed as having antisocial personalities.
+They can’t maintain eye contact, and they speak like robots.
+In other words, they’re painfully awkward and seem odd.

 #8 Speaking technical gibberish

-In movies, you’ll often hear someone tell an engineer to speak in plain English.
-It’s because the engineer is using all these big words to explain a complex technical subject.
+In movies, you’ll often hear someone tell an engineer to speak in plain English because they’re spouting off complex jargon that leaves everyone else scratching their heads.

-In real life, most engineers have some level of social awareness.
-Especially great engineers who’ve been around the block.
-So, they can read their audience and adjust their vocabulary accordingly.
-As a result, their speaking won’t sound foreign to everyday people.
+In real life, though, most engineers have some level of social awareness, especially the seasoned pros.
+They can read their audience and adjust their vocabulary accordingly, making their explanations more accessible to everyday folks.

-As the saying goes, if you can’t explain something in simple words, then you don’t understand it.
-Hollywood seems to forget this tiny little tidbit.
+As the saying goes, if you can’t explain something in simple terms, you don’t understand it.
+Hollywood seems to have missed that memo.